pozi/PoziConnect/README.markdown

 2.  pluck that string in: app/lib/gui/PlaceLabBanner.py, in the imageBase64 variable (within triple double quotes)
 3.  produce a new version of PoziConnect

+Other notes and thoughts:

-Additional logging can be activated by setting the LOG level to DEBUG in logger.py script
++ Additional logging can be activated by setting the LOG level to DEBUG in logger.py script
++ Sometimes, changes to the source code (.py) are not reflected in the corresponding compiled code (.pyc).
+Delete the .pyc files to force the interpreter/compiler recreates them.
++ The work of renaming PlaceLab into PoziConnect in the entire codebase has not been undertaken (only visible bits have been renamed)

 Groundtruth &copy; 2009-2013